Jefferson Lab Published Journal Articles April 6-10

 Last week's winner: A random drawing was conducted, and Heidi Derby won the Starbucks gift card.
 The answer to last week's trivia: 12 inches of legal-sized material can fit into the standard records center box used at Jefferson Lab.

 JSA Minority/Female Undergraduate Research Assistantship

 Jefferson Lab is seeking candidates for a Research Assistantship.
 JSA will provide funds to support a junior or senior level student at the university during the 2015-2016 academic year.
-This project is supported by the JSA Initiatives Fund Program, a commitment from the JSA owners, SURA and PAE Applied Technologies.
-These funds support programs, initiatives, and activities that further the scientific outreach, promote the science, education and technology of the Jefferson Lab and benefit the lab’s extended user community in ways that complement the lab’s basic and applied research missions.
 In recent years, students have used the funds to aid the exploration of 3D printed scintillator detectors for the study of field emission in accelerating cavities, as well as a presentation at the SESAPS conference on work done on the PrimEx-II Collaboration.
 Nominations will be accepted through April 17.
 For more information, visit the website.

 Center for Theoretical and Computational Physics

 Earlier work on dispersive analysis of the ρ and σ meson Regge trajectories is extended to tensor mesons.
 The researchers found that the trajectories of both the f2(1270) and the f2(1525) are almost real and linear, with slopes in agreement with the universal value of order 1 GeV-2, confirming a quark model interpretation.